 When it comes to comfort, the DT 770 Pros are pretty good.
 The extra padding on the headband and the ear pads are comfortable.
 However, you may not want to abuse adjusting the fit too often as the mechanism is not the most durable.

 Apart from this tiny drawback, the overall durability of the workmanship is quite impressive even by Beyerdynamic’s standards.
 As far as recording headphones are concerned, these are some of the most versatile.

 These headphones come with smaller 40mm drivers.
 Although they are not super loud, they do have surprising noise isolation potential.
 The only thing you might be missing is that signature punch.

-The KTUI26 is lightweight and durable despite not by a top brand.
+The KTUI26 is lightweight and durable despite not being built by a top brand.
 The large ear cushions have extra foam which makes the headphones easy on the ears.